 Whether you're planning for your Social Security benefits, already drawing payments or simply interested in the facts and figures surrounding the program, here's a look at some of the numbers behind the massive government program.

 Social Security is primarily known as a retirement income program, but it also pays important benefits to disabled workers.
-As of May 2022, the average disabled worker received a $1,236 monthly benefit from Social Security.
-Social Security Disability Insurance totaled $145 billion in 2019 and makes payments to 8.2 million beneficiaries and 1.4 million dependents.
+In December 2022, the average Social Security disability benefit was $1,483.
+In that month, Social Security Disability Insurance made $11.3 billion in payments to 7.6 million beneficiaries and 1.2 million dependents.

-According to the Social Security Administration, the average retirement benefit paid to qualifying recipients in 2022 was $1,657.
-The maximum Social Security benefit in 2022 is $4,194 per month for people retiring at age 70, $3,345 at full retirement age, and $2,364 at age 62.
+According to the Social Security Administration, the average retirement benefit paid to qualifying recipients in December 2022 was $1,825.
+The maximum Social Security benefit in 2023 is $4,555 per month for people retiring at age 70, $3,627 at full retirement age and $2,572 at age 62.

 Every year, Social Security payouts are subject to an inflation adjustment known as the "cost-of-living adjustment," or COLA.
 As inflation has been generally tame over the past few decades, Social Security beneficiaries have only received COLAs of a few percentage points, or even less.
-With inflation spiking in 2021, however, 2022 recipients will see a 5.9% bump in their Social Security payouts.
-This is the highest COLA in 40 years.
+With inflation spiking in 2021, however, 2022 recipients saw a 5.9% bump in their Social Security payouts.
+The 2023 COLA is even higher -- 8.7%.
+This is the highest COLA in 43 years.